-Bio: SRO Chris Flake begins his fourth year as School Resource Officer at Highland High School and Highland Middle School.
+Bio: SRO Chris Flake begins his fifth year as School Resource Officer at Highland High School and Highland Middle School.
 Flake has been employed with the Highland Police Department since May of 2009.
 Prior to his career as a law enforcement officer, Flake attended Southern Illinois University of Edwardsville and obtained a Bachelor’s degree in Criminal Justice Studies.
 Flake also obtained his Master’s degree in Criminal Justice Administration from Lindenwood University.
 During his career as a law enforcement officer with the Highland Police Department he has served different functions within the department such as: Patrol Officer, Investigator, Juvenile Officer, Field Training Officer, Crisis Intervention Officer and now has the privilege of serving as the School Resource Officer.

 A SRO is a sworn law enforcement officer trained to perform three major roles: law enforcement officer, law-related counselor, and law-related teacher/educator.
 Furthermore, the SRO and the Highland Community Unit School District will work in a collaborative effort to enhance positive, communicative and productive relationships among police, students, school personnel, and parents to foster a safe and secure educational environment.